ifilot/p2000t-tape-monitor/README.md

 ![screenshot of P2000T Tape Monitor](img/tapemonitor.png)

 ## Assembly
-Assemble the source code in [src/tapemon.asm](src/tapemon.asm) using the P2000T-ide or an alternative Z80 compiler and place the resulting binary file in a SLOT1 cartridge.
+Assemble the source code in [src/main.asm](src/tapemon.asm) using the P2000T-ide or the [tniasm Z80 assembler](http://www.tni.nl/products/tniasm.html) and place the resulting binary file in a SLOT1 cartridge.

 ## Commands
 Upon boot of the P2000T a monitor-type of programmed is displayed from which